wawrzynek-eq/arch-kata/ADR/ADR 0010 - AI-based Pass Rate Analysis.md

 ## Status

-In progress - to be refined and discussed further
+Abandoned - this feature can be achieved using basic algebra so no need to involve AI

 ## Context